Johnny Palermo

-John Joseph "Johnny" Palermo (March 1, 1982 — June 8, 2009) was an American television actor.
+John Joseph Palermo (March 1, 1982 — June 8, 2009) was an American television actor.

 Early life

 A native of Rochester, New York, Palermo graduated from Webster High School in 2000.
 He is the son of John M. Palermo and Patricia A. Crawford and brother to Jennifer M. Alma and Rick F. Palermo.
 While there, he played football and was a member of the school's state championship team in 1999.
 Johnny also loved to make movies as a kid using his father's camera and anyone and anything he could find to star in his feature films.
 Palermo later attended the Art Institute of Pittsburgh, where he studied special-effects movie makeup.

 Career

 In 2002, Palermo moved to Los Angeles to pursue his acting career.
 He subsequently appeared in more than 30 television shows.
-He was a regular on the Nickelodeon series Just for Kicks, and he had appeared in Everybody Hates Chris as Chris' overgrown classmate Frank DiPaolo.
+He had a recurring role on the Nickelodeon series Just for Kicks, and he had appeared in Everybody Hates Chris as Chris' overgrown classmate Frank DiPaolo.